 - 1. Lock filing cabinet and return key to Assessment Library - 2.
 Close and lock door to Assessment Library - 3.
-Turn off DVD player and TV monitor - 4.
+Log out of all computers - 4.
 Close and lock door to Observation Room - 5.
 Turn off sound machines and lights in all rooms & hallways - 6.
 Close and lock front door as you leave